Grant Dayton

 Grant Arthur Dayton (born November 25, 1987) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Los Angeles Dodgers and Atlanta Braves.

 Dayton was drafted by the Florida Marlins in the 11th round of the 2010 MLB draft out of Auburn University.
 He was traded to the Dodgers in 2015 in exchange for Chris Reed, and made his MLB debut for them in 2016.
 He was claimed off waivers by the Braves in 2017.

 Amateur career

 Dayton attended Bob Jones High School in Madison, Alabama.
 He pitched two no-hitters in high school, in 2005 and 2006 and as a senior was 7–3 with a 2.39 ERA and struck out 115, earning him first-team all-state honors.

-He went on to Auburn University, where he pursued a degree in and graduated with a Bachelor of Science degree in Industrial and Systems Engineering degree in 2011.
+He went on to Auburn University, where he pursued and graduated with a Bachelor of Science degree in Industrial and Systems Engineering in 2011.
 As a redshirt freshman for the Auburn Tigers he was 7–2 with a 3.89 ERA and became the staff ace.
 He was named a Freshman All-American by Collegiate Baseball.
 As a sophomore, he was 2–6 with a 5.92 ERA in 13 starts and led the team in strikeouts with 69.
 In 2010, he was 8–3 with a 4.36 ERA as a junior and led Auburn into the NCAA Regionals.